hugojosefson/ubuntu-install-scripts/README.md

 _Install scripts for various things I like to install on a fresh Manjaro._

-They save some keystrokes :) Use the `./all-*` commands to save even more!
+They save some keystrokes :) Use the `all*` commands to save even more!

 Still Work-in-progress.
 Happy testing!